mateuslevisf/xai-hat-aamas2026/README.md

 ### Contact

-If you'd like to collaborate or have any questions, please contact me at:
+If you have any questions or comments, please contact me at:
 ```mfernandes@inf.puc-rio.br``` or ```mateuslevisimoes@gmail.com```!